NothingSpecific/BetterNCR/README.md

 I develop on a GNU+Linux system and have not tested the build process on a Windows development system.
 But I'm sure you can figure it out.
 If `init.py` needs to be updated to work on Windows systems, submit a PR and I'll look into officially adding support for development on Windows systems.

+---

+### *Licensing*

-*Note: This plugin is licensed under the [GNU AGPL 3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html), but can also be licensed under [BSD 3-clause](https://opensource.org/license/BSD-3-clause/) upon request.
+*This plugin is licensed under the [GNU AGPL 3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html), but can also be licensed under [BSD 3-clause](https://opensource.org/license/BSD-3-clause/) upon request.
 For anyone considering contributing to this project, please understand that your contributions may be distributed under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) or [BSD 3-clause](https://opensource.org/license/BSD-3-clause/).*